Gospel Oak to Barking line: Renaming

-In July 2023, Sadiq Khan, Head of TfL and Mayor Of London announced that it would be giving each of the six Overground services unique names, relevant to the "historical contributions by minority groups" of the area the service passes through, by the end of the following year.
+In July 2023, mayor of London Sadiq Khan announced that the six Overground services would be given unique names, relevant to the "historical contributions by minority groups" of the areas the services pass through, by the end of the following year.

 On 15 February 2024, it was confirmed that the service using the Gospel Oak to Barking line would be named the Suffragette line, to honour East London's major contribution to the Suffragette movement.
-Barking activist Annie Huggett, who died in 1996 at the age of 104, was known as “The Last Suffragette” due to her great age.
+Barking activist Annie Huggett, who died in 1996 at the age of 104, was known as "The Last Suffragette" due to her great age.
 The line will be coloured green on the updated network map; green, along with white and purple, was one of the colours of the Suffragette movement.

 Ticketing

-Except at the interchange stations, staffed ticket offices were withdrawn by BR in the late 1980s.
+Except at interchange stations, staffed ticket offices were withdrawn by BR in the late 1980s.
 With operations transferred to London Overground, self-service ticket machines were introduced in November 2007.
 Oyster- and contactless-card validators (for touching in and out) are at all stations.
 The ticket machines can be used to load credit onto Oyster cards.
 Passengers are required to buy tickets, or touch in with their Oyster or contactless cards, or else face a penalty fare.

 Owing to the lack of ticket barriers and the difficulty of ticket verification when trains are crowded, the line has historically had a high level of fare avoidance.
 Under Silverlink most stations lacked any ticket purchasing facilities.
 In theory, passengers could purchase tickets from the conductors on the trains, but it was not always possible to do this.
 Following the introduction of the current ticketing arrangements, ticketless travel fell from an estimated peak of 40% under Silverlink, to 2% in March 2008.